App State beats North Carolina 34-31 on blocked final FG

-That one ended on a blocked field goal — and so did this one, with Appalachian State swatting away Noah Ruggles’ kick at the buzzer that would have forced overtime.
+That one ended on a blocked field goal — and so did this one, with Davis-Gaither getting his right hand on Noah Ruggles’ final kick to keep this one from going to overtime.

+“You just look back and see if it made the distance or not,” Davis-Gaither said.
+“Then, the celebration was on.”

 Howell finished 27 of 41 for 323 yards with touchdowns of 21 yards to Newsome on the first play from scrimmage, 11 yards to Michael Carter and 12 yards to Carl Tucker.
 The freshman also had three turnovers — his first two interceptions and a fumble — that led to 14 points for App State.